Bachelor’s button, or Centaurea cyanus, is a European wildflower of the aster family that has naturalized across the United States.

 This might be the ideal spot for a vigorous wildflower.

 The easiest way to get started is to sow seeds.
-Given free reign, they can turn a barren swath into a ribbon of country blue you’ll never tire of admiring.
+Given free rein, they can turn a barren swath into a ribbon of country blue you’ll never tire of admiring.

 If you like to cut flowers for bouquets, let the plants grow tall.
 Alternatively, mow them to a height of four inches for a neater appearance.